slfx77/psx_texture_extractor/README.md

 # Known bugs

-- There is no error handling at the moment for when the folder that has been selected is then deleted.
-The program will crash in this scenario.
+- There is no error handling for IO errors.
+As such, these will crash the program.
-- The program is single threaded and will freeze while extraction is ongoing.
+- The program is single threaded and the GUI will freeze while extraction is ongoing.
+Progress can be checked in the console.
 - Some 16-bit textures are read incorrectly and will not appear correct when exported.
+These are marked with an `_i` at the end of the filename.

 # Credits